Fed opens meeting to put an end to crisis era policy

 The rate hike will separate the Fed from major central banks in Tokyo, Frankfurt, Beijing and elsewhere that are all battling to stimulate their economies and generate growth.

-The initial hike expected on Wednesday will still leave U.S. policy extremely loose, and Fed officials have signalled they will act cautiously from that point forward to nurture a tepid recovery.
+The initial hike expected on Wednesday will still leave U.S. policy extremely loose, and Fed officials have signaled they will act cautiously from that point forward to nurture a tepid recovery.

 Markets and analysts will focus on the exact language the Fed uses in its statement to justify the hike and describe how it will evaluate the timing of a second and subsequent steps.